GU-CLASP/GU-CLASP.github.io/content/pages/people/sylvie-saget/index.md

 --- No worries --- I am active in research!
 But managing academic theft and sabotage takes times and deeply constraint how one can make her research public ensuring her name won't be erased and replaced!!

-Following my pityfull experience facing researchers obliged to still others'work to fake creativity in their books, articles or to obtain grants, I had the pleasure to meet high-level professionnals who know what integrity and responsibility mean.
+Following my pityfull experience facing researchers obliged to steal others'work to fake creativity in their books, articles or to obtain grants, I had the pleasure to meet high-level professionnals who know what integrity and responsibility mean.
 I am more than pride to have joined or met these amazing networks - highly recommanded:
 - Academic Parity Movement: https://paritymovement.org/